AnimaApp/docs/src/v3/sketch/prototype/forms.md

  1. Select the text input fields where you want users to type their information
  2. In **Prototype**, expand the **Smart Layers** section and click on **Forms**
  3. Select "**Text Input**" from the drop-down options
- 4. Select what type of **Text Input** the user must enter: Text, Email, Password, Number
+ 4. Select what type of **Text Input** the user must enter: Text, Email, Password, Number, and/or Required field
  5. Select if the field whether the field is required or not

 Then create a **Submit Button**: